gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 Here some folks would recommend documenting the project layout, the architecture, etc. Since the next step is going to rip out most of it, I'd say don't waste your time now, do that at the end.

-<h2 id="find-low-hanging-fruits-to-speed-up-the-build-and-tests">Find low hanging fruits to speed up the build and tests</h2>
+## Find low hanging fruits to speed up the build and tests

 Emphasis on 'low hanging'.
 No change of the build system, no heroic efforts (I keep repeating that in this article but this is so important).